Fish Passage Training Portal and Checklists

 A series of for implementing fish passage and habitat projects as a service to our community of practice, particularly newer practitioners and on the ground project managers.
 These checklists are provided with the intent of fostering more successful projects with fewer missteps and less backtracking.
 Each provides guidelines for stepping through the feasibility assessment, design, or project management of different project types.

-Eight project-specific checklists have been compiled in Excel spreadsheets to assist fish passage practitioners and are provided for download below.
-Suggestions for additional checklists are welcome and can be submitted at the link provided below!
+Nine project-specific checklists have been compiled in Excel spreadsheets to assist fish passage practitioners and are provided for download below.

 Fish Passage Checklists – Files(s) for Download